zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 In this case, ZenML has an integration with `sklearn` so you can use the ZenML CLI to install the right version directly.

+{% hint style="info" %}
+The `zenml integration install sklearn` command is simply doing a `pip install sklearn<1.3` behind the scenes.
+If something goes wrong, one can always use `zenml integration requirements sklearn` to see which requirements are compatible and install using pip (or any other tool) directly.
+{% endhint %}

 ## Steps with multiple outputs

 Sometimes a step will have multiple outputs.
 To define such a step, use a `Tuple` type annotation.